 The SALIS-Contract basically consists of two fundamental elements.
 First, the assured access to strategic airlift capability for outsized cargo and second the ownership and usage of participants agreed quota of flying hours per annum.

-The assured access guarantees the assured availability of two (2) AN124-100 under part-time charter for any of the participant’s national purpose, and the assured availability of up to six (6) AN124-100 aircraft on priority call for the rapid deployment of forces in support of NATO/EU operations.
+The assured access guarantees the assured availability of two (2) AN124-100 under part-time charter for any of the participant’s national purpose, and the assured availability of up to five (5) AN124-100 aircraft on priority call for the rapid deployment of forces in support of NATO/EU operations.
 The SALIS Steering Board is the highest directing body for all SALIS matters.

 The SALIS Partnership is the legal entity that gives NSPA (formerly known as NAMSA) authority for contract management on behalf of participants.
 NSPA is the Contracting Agency for the management of the SALIS-Contract.
 SALCC is established as the executive level for the overall management of the SALIS operation and manages the day to day business.
 Participants operate their SALIS capabilities through the SALCC.

-The SALCC Staff consists of one (1) SALCC CO and four (4) SALCC Operations Officers.
+The SALCC Staff consists of one (1) SALCC CO and up to five (5) SALCC Operations Officers.
 These positions are filled by member nations and are in principal rotational.